filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 ## Minimal requirements

-To run a Lotus node, your computer must have:
+To run a Lotus node your computer must have:

 - macOS or Linux installed.
 Windows is not yet supported.
 - 8-core CPU and 32 GiB RAM.
-Models with support for _Intel SHA Extensions_ (AMD since Zen microarchitecture, or Intel since Ice Lake) will significantly speed things up.
+Models with support for _Intel SHA Extensions_ (AMD since Zen microarchitecture or Intel since Ice Lake) will significantly speed things up.
 - Enough space to store the current Lotus chain (preferably on an SSD storage medium).
 The chain grows at approximately 38 GiB per day.
-The chain can be also [synced from trusted state snapshots and compacted](chain.md).
+The chain can also be [synced from trusted state snapshots and compacted](chain.md).

 :::warning
 These are the minimal requirements to run a Lotus node.
 [Hardware requirements for Miners](../../mine/hardware-requirements.md) are different.